This post may contain affiliate links, please see our privacy policy + disclosures for details.

 Coat the Chicken Cutlets

-Step 3: Season chicken cutlets with Kosher salt and dredge in flour mixture shaking off the excess.
+- Season chicken cutlets with Kosher salt and dredge in flour mixture, shaking off the excess.
 Dip in egg mixture and let excess drip off the coated chicken.
 (Image 3)

 Sauté the Cutlets

-Step 5: Using a large skillet for even cooking, heat 2 tablespoons of olive oil and 2 tablespoons butter over medium heat until the butter is melted.
+- Using a large skillet, heat the olive oil and 2 tablespoons of butter over medium heat until the butter is melted.
 (Image 5)

-Step 6: As you place the cutlets directly into the hot skillet, lay them down away from you to prevent hot oil and butter from splashing toward you.
-Over medium heat, sauté 2 cutlets at a time, turning once, until the chicken is golden, about 3 minutes on each side.
-Transfer to a platter to keep warm.
-Repeat with remaining cutlets.
+- Place the cutlets into the hot skillet, laying them down away from you to prevent grease from splashing toward you.
+Sauté 2 cutlets at a time over medium heat, turning once, until the chicken is golden (about 3 minutes on each side).
 Carefully wipe the skillet clean.
 (Image 6)

-Step 7: Create the sauce with lemon juice, zest, white wine, and chicken stock by adding 3 tablespoons butter to the now empty skillet over medium heat.
-Toss in 1/4 cup of chopped onion and cook, stirring occasionally until soft.
-Add 4 cloves of minced garlic and sauté 1 minute more.
-Sprinkle 2 to 3 tablespoons of flour over the onion and garlic mixture and stir for 2 minutes.
-It’s normal for the flour and bits of onion to begin sticking to the bottom of the pan.
+- Melt 3 tablespoons of butter in the skillet over medium heat.
+Toss in the chopped onion and cook, stirring occasionally until soft, then add the minced garlic and sauté 1 minute more.
+Sprinkle in 2-3 tablespoons of flour and stir for 2 minutes.
+Some flour and onion may stick to the pan; this is normal.
 (Image 7)

-Step 8: Pour in 1/2 cup wine, 1/4 cup of lemon juice, 1 tablespoon of lemon zest, and 2 cups of chicken broth.
+- Pour in the white wine, lemon juice, lemon zest, and chicken broth.
 Increase heat and bring to a boil, scraping the bottom of the pan with the back of a spoon.
 Lower heat and simmer to reduce sauce to about 1 1/2 cups, about 10 minutes.
 It will appear slightly thickened.
 (Image 8)

 Simmer the Francaise Sauce

-Step 9: Slice a lemon into 6 to 8 thin slices.
-Add remaining 2 tablespoons butter to the sauce and stir until the sauce is glossy and the butter is melted.
+- Add the remaining 2 tablespoons butter to the sauce and stir until the sauce is glossy and the butter is melted.
 (Image 9)

-Step 10: Add half the lemon slices to the sauce and then return the chicken to the sauce.
+- Add half of the lemon slices to the sauce, then return the chicken to the sauce.
 Add the remaining half of lemon slices to the top of the cutlets.
 Heat gently for 4 to 5 minutes, turning once, or until heated through.
-Cut heat and allow to stand 5 minutes to hasten additional thickening.
+Let it stand off the heat for 5 minutes to hasten additional thickening.
 (Image 10)

-Step 11: If serving with pasta, remove the cutlets and lemons from the sauce.
-Add the cooked pasta to the sauce.
-Twirl taking care to coat the noodles well.
+- If serving with pasta, remove the cutlets and lemons from the sauce.
+Add the cooked pasta to the sauce, taking care to coat the noodles well.
 (Image 11)

 - Slice the chicken breasts straight from your refrigerator while they are still cold and very firm.